Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 What Happened to Berkey

 Berkey has had a complicated few years.
 The EPA classified the filter elements as a pesticide device because they contain colloidal silver as an antimicrobial agent, which put them in a regulatory grey area.
-New Millennium Concepts, the company behind Berkey, sued the EPA over it.
-A district court threw the case out in 2024 on a jurisdiction technicality, and it is now before the Fifth Circuit Court of Appeals, with some kind of resolution expected late in 2026.
+New Millennium Concepts, the company behind Berkey, has contested it through more than one legal proceeding, and as of 2026 the dispute is still unresolved.
+The company says it expects some kind of resolution during 2026, though that is its own expectation rather than a fixed court date.

 The practical effect for buyers is the stop-sale.
 Complete Berkey systems still ship with their elements included, but the standalone Black Berkey replacement elements that owners rely on have been sold out at authorized dealers since production was halted.
 Berkey now points people to its Phoenix elements as the endorsed replacement in the meantime.
 Whether the original elements come back, and when, depends on how the appeal goes.